THE GARDEN OF ONE THOUSAND BUDDHAS

 Dedicated as an International Peace Center, the Garden of One Thousand Buddhas supports people in cultivating inner peace and in preserving the ancient culture of Tibet.
 The mission of the Garden is to provide people of all faiths with an opportunity to generate profound merit, to reduce global negativities, and to bring about lasting peace.
 Through the use of the ancient symbols of Buddhism, the Garden awakens one’s natural inner qualities of joy, wisdom, and compassion.

-For those who feel inspired to contribute to the vision of creating the Garden of One Thousand Buddhas, there are several ways to give: one-time donations, monthly donations, or sponsoring individual stupas while they last.
+For those who feel inspired to contribute to the vision of creating the Garden of One Thousand Buddhas, there are several ways to give.
 You may make an easy, secure online contribution CLICK HERE or mail a check made out to “Ewam Buddha Garden” and mail to: P.O.
 Box 330, Arlee, MT 59821.
 Ewam is a federally-registered 501c(3) non-profit organization.
 All donations within the U.S. are tax-deductible to the fullest extent allowed by law.